crcx/retro12/literate/Rx.md

   ret
 ````

-Next the two *if* forms:
+Next the two *if* forms.
+Note that I allow *-if* to fall through
+into *if*.
+This saves two cells of memory.

 ````
-:if
-  ccall
-  ret
 :-if
   push
     lit 0
     eq?
   pop
+:if
   ccall
   ret
 ````